Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won 51.5% of the games this season when they were favored on the moneyline (34-32).
+- The Red Sox have a 35-32 record in games they were listed as the moneyline favorite (winning 52.2% of those games).

-- When playing as moneyline favorites with odds of -225 or shorter, Boston has a 5-3 record (winning 62.5% of its games).

-- Based on this matchup's moneyline, the Red Sox's implied win probability is 69.2%.
+- Based on this contest's moneyline, the Red Sox's implied win probability is 60.8%.

-- Boston has played in 151 games with a set over/under, and have combined with its opponents to go over the total 79 times (79-68-4).
+- In the 152 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 79 times (79-69-4).

 - The Red Sox have gone 3-6-0 ATS this season.